Historic Big Boy steam locomotive tour arrives in NOLA this weekend

 Luling, La.
-(WGNO)— Residents of the small town of Luling started gathering around lunch for something big!
-The world’s biggest steam locomotive, Big Boy 4014 was doing a pit stop on the way to New Orleans and no one here wanted to miss it.
+(WGNO) — Residents of the small town of Luling started gathering around lunch for something big!
+The world’s biggest steam locomotive, Big Boy 4014 was doing a pit stop on the way to New Orleans and no one there wanted to miss it.

 Ed Dickens, Manager of Heritage Equipment for Union Pacific said, “This is 1940s work.
-Even thought we’ve rebuilt.
-We’ve got a lot of little niceties we’ve added to it, but there’s no substitute for the hard work and that goes into to maintaining a 1940s steam locomotive.”
+Even though we’ve rebuilt.
+We’ve got a lot of little niceties we’ve added to it, but there’s no substitute for the hard work and that goes into maintaining a 1940s steam locomotive.”

 “Seeing the smiles and all the happy faces, the families tailgating along the way, the flags, the little posters that kids make.
 It makes all that hard work and years of toil go away,” said Dickens.